jrhel/ot-harjoitustyo/README.md

 # **README**

-Tama on "README.md"-tiedosto. *Tama lauseke on kurivoitu.*
+Tama on "README.md"-tiedosto. *Tama lauseke on kursivoitu.*